-Organic Unrefined Le Guerande Celtic Sea Salt - Grey Coarse 5kg
+Unrefined Le Guerande Celtic Sea Salt - Grey Coarse 5kg - certified by Nature & Progress

-Traditionally harvested Atlantic Sea Salt from Brittany.
-This salt has not been ground, and as such is called coarse salt.
+Traditionally harvested Atlantic Sea Salt from the Celtic Sea coast of Brittany.
+Natural crystals of sea salt that has not been ground, and as such appears as a coarse grey Celtic sea salt.

 The Difference Between Unrefined Celtic Salts and Rock Salts (Himalayan salt etc.)